All About the Natural Orange Diamond

 Unlike yellow diamonds, where nitrogen creates a clear scientific pathway to color, the origin of these orange gems is more mysterious.
 Gemologists know nitrogen still plays a role, but in a far rarer way.
 In orange diamonds, nitrogen atoms absorb light at an unusual wavelength, shifting the stone’s body color into a pure flame-like hue rather than the golden tones of yellow diamonds.

 And yet, that explanation still doesn’t fully decode their magic.
-Some orange diamonds also show signs of plastic deformation, the same internal distortion responsible for pink diamonds.
+Some also show signs of plastic deformation, the same internal distortion responsible for pink diamonds.
 This suggests that, beyond nitrogen, intense geological stress contributed to their intense color; essentially, the Earth itself twisted the diamond’s atomic structure to ignite that fiery glow.

 Only a tiny fraction of diamonds ever achieve this effect, making orange-hued diamonds one of the most elusive colors in the World of natural diamonds.